Bloubergstrand

 Bloubergstrand /ˌbloʊbɚɡˈstrænd/ is a seaside suburb of the City of Cape Town, South Africa, along the shores of Table Bay, 15 km due north of the city centre of Cape Town.
 The name Bloubergstrand literally means "blue mountain beach" in Afrikaans, and is derived from Blaauwberg (231 m), a nearby hill.
-Bloubergstrand is mainly a residential area, and attracts large numbers of visitors especially kitesurf enthusiasts.
+Bloubergstrand is mainly a residential area, and attracts large numbers of visitors especially kitesurfing enthusiasts.

 The beach at Bloubergstrand is a popular location for a classic view of Table Mountain across the bay and is one of the world's top kitesurf destinations.
 Robben Island is located 6.9 km west of the coast of Bloubergstrand.